 I tried Pooh before, and it was always over their heads.
 I think age 6-8 is just about right to understand that world of childhood that Milne describes, and to actually get the jokes.
 I know I tried it earlier with my kids, like ages 3-5, and they had no interest whatsoever.
 Anyway, I bought this on Amazon, but maybe your library has this version.
 Here’s the

-.
+link for the info.
 Judi Dench and Stephen Fry are two of the narrators.
 I also really like Milne’s book of poems Now We are Six, but I can’t find my copy currently.
 I think my kids are at the perfect age for it, so I need to go figure out what I did with it!

 I’ve requested These Happy Golden Years from the library, but haven’t gotten it yet, which is fine with me because I’m feeling a bit ambivalent about Laura growing up and getting married.
 Laura!
 You were just a five-year-old sitting on pumpkins in the attic in Wisconsin!
 You can’t get married yet!
 So, while I wait on the library copy and adjust to the passage of time, we also started The Boxcar Children.